cloudify-cosmo/cloudify-dev/guides/pypi-release/README.md

 ```

 Note that you might want to set the condition if running with a test matrix.
-For example, if you have multiple TOX environments, you may want to set your condition to: $TOX_ENV = py27 so a deployment will only happen under the Python2.7 environment and not twice or more.
+For example, if you have multiple TOX environments, you may want to set your condition to: `$TOX_ENV = py27` so that a deployment will only happen under the Python2.7 environment and not twice or more.

 ### Add encrypted credentials